jdeerhake/AssetUnify/README.md

 Example file structure
 ----------------------

-File locations can be configured, but for the sake of simplicity the examples use the default file structure, outlined below:
+File locations can be configured, but for the simplicity's sake the examples use the default file structure, outlined below:

     DOCUMENT_ROOT